| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 of language in their own community.
 What are the words that describe different ethnic

 groups?
 What can be the consequences of this selective use of language?
+ANALYSIS: A group tends to reach a conclusion about

 another group based upon the example of a relatively few members of that group.